 Our specialist solicitors have helped many people claim compensation following serious head injuries.
-Stone Rowe Brewer LLP also have good contacts within the care and rehabilitation industry and can put you in touch with expert case managers.
+We also have good contacts within the care and rehabilitation industry and can put you in touch with expert case managers.
 With our experience in this area we know exactly what to do to get maximum compensation in relation to the severity of your injury.

 Common causes of brain injury:

 How much you can claim will depend very much on the impact and severity of the brain injury received.
 You may need to be assessed by a medical team for us to better understand your limitations caused by your brain injury.

 Compensation will take into account future physical and psychological support required, specialist equipment and adaptions to your home that are needed.
 Also any future pain and suffering that you may experience will be taken into account alongside loss of work and income related to your injury.